DEFCESCO/blog.defcesco.io/_posts/2023-07-06-Hacking-the-Modern-Stack.md

 ```
 *Connecting to our Docker container using bash; running a find command to find our database file; navigating to our database file; connecting to the database file with sqlite3 command line interface; listing the tables for the database and schema for the user table; selecting the password from the user table.*

-Now that we have access to the admin portal, let’s click on “Scrape”:
+Now that we have access to the admin portal, let’s click on "Scrape":

 ![Untitled](/img/Hacking_the_Modern_Stack/Untitled%206.png)